-Dr. Hayek presented LU: Revision of B. S. Interdisciplinary Studies Degree Programs.
+Dr. Hayek presented LU: Offer B.S.
+Degree in Cybersecurity.
 The committee approved the item to be taken to the full Board.

-Dr. Hayek presented LU: Revision of Mathematics curriculum and degree plans.
+Dr. Hayek presented LU: Program Change - Master of Music [M.M.] degree with concentration in Music Education to an online format.
 The committee approved the item to be taken to the full Board.